survivejs/webpack-book/manuscript/building_with_webpack/03_processing_with_babel.md

 Especially in bundle size sensitive environments *babel-polyfill* might not be the best option.
 If you know well which environment (browser versions, Node) you support, [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) provides a more granular way to achieve the same result with smaller size.

 It is important to note that *babel-polyfill* pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin and it will avoid the problem of globals by rewriting the code in such way that they won't be needed.

+## Babel Tips

+There are other possible [.babelrc options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
+Just like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format.
+This means you can include comments in your source, use single quoted strings, and so on.

+Sometimes you might want to use experimental features.
+Although you can find a lot of them within so called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
+If you expect your project to live a long time, it's better to document the features you are using well.

 ## Useful Babel Presets and Plugins